medo64/MicroCA/README.md

 `-d <days>`
 Number of days certificate is valid for.
 Default value is 3650 days.

-`-e`
-Exports the resulting key as PKCS12 file.

 `-g`
 Digest algorithm.
 Allowed values are sha256, sha384, and sha512.
 Default value is sha256.